Cayley structures and common knowledge: Characterisation theorem

 Finally, the previous development in the current section has provided an invariant that affords player~\PII a winning strategy in the $q$-round \EF game on sufficiently free pointed \ca structures that are $\ell$-bisimilar for some sufficiently large $\ell$.
 The upgrading theorem follows easily from that.

 \begin{theorem}[upgrading theorem] Let~$q\in\N$.
 For some suitable choice of $\ell = \ell(q)$, any sufficiently acyclic and sufficiently rich \ca structures $\Mf$ and~$\Nf$ satisfy

 \end{theorem}

 \begin{proof} Let $(\ell_k)_{0\leq k\leq q}$ be the sequence of the same name from Section~\ref{sec:invariant}.
-Set $\ell:=\ell_0$ and let $\Mf,w$, $\Nf,v$ be two sufficiently acyclic and sufficiently rich pointed \ca structures such that $\Mf,w \sim^\ell \Nf,v$.
+Set $\ell:=\ell_0$ and let $\Mf,w$, $\Nf,v$ be two sufficiently acyclic and rich pointed \ca structures such that $\Mf,w \sim^\ell \Nf,v$.
 In order to prove that these structures are $\FO_q$-equivalent we provide a winning strategy for player~\PII in the $q$-round \EF game on~$\Mf,w$ and~$\Nf,v$.
-Her strategy is to preserve the invariant from Section~\ref{sec:invariant}.
+Her strategy is to preserve the invariant from Section~\ref{sec:invariant} according to Lemma~\ref{le:preserve}.